alanisaac/python-workshop/README.md

   - It is simple enough to discuss in a workshop setting, but complex enough to use for examples of programming paradigms
   - It is embarassingly parallel, so we could use it for extensions on parallelization down the road
 - The packaging and codebase for this workshop does not work out of the box!
 We will create or fill in parts of it as we go.
+- There are many tools in the Python ecosystem, and we can't cover all of them!
+The workshop will try to cover categories of tools and ways of doing things but there are often alternatives.
+We'll try to touch on alternatives when they come up, and there are many links to moree documentation or discussion.